 Composition is crucial in creating an attractive image, and cropping is one of the best ways to adjust the overall composition.
 You should always aim for perfect composition in-camera, though, as cropping an image will lower the image resolution.
 Higher megapixel cameras will have more room to crop an image without impacting the quality.
 On a standard 18 MP compact camera, you will be more limited.

 Whether you used your auto white balance or the manual white balance, you may still need to correct it in post.
 One reason is the change in depth between capturing an image and setting the white balance.
-Another common error is the camera setting its white balance off of the wrong surface.
-For example, if the camera white balances using the reef rather than the white underbelly of a manta ray, it could cause the manta’s underside to have an off-white hue that makes the colors of an image appear inaccurate.
+Another common error is the camera adjusting the white balance off of the wrong surface.
+For example, if the camera sets the white balance using the reef rather than the white underbelly of a manta ray, it could cause the manta’s underside to have an off-white hue that makes the colors of an image appear inaccurate.

 In your editing program, there will be a white balance selector tool.
 Use the tool to select a surface that should be naturally white or off-white.
 Choosing a sand patch to balance off of is a standard method when no white colors are present.
 The in-program changes will rarely give you perfect corrections right away, although it will almost always be closer than the original image.
 Once it has suggested its changes, use the temperature and tint sliders to get the image as close to its natural colors cast as possible.